 1. Old Coffee Mugs

-“Do you have a large, tall wastebasket or trashcan that you are no longer using?
-This is perfect for housing rolls of wrapping paper.
+“Do you have a large, tall wastebasket or trashcan that you are no longer using?”
+Grandma writes.
+“This is perfect for housing rolls of wrapping paper.
 Use old or new hair scrunchies around the rolls instead of rubber bands.
-[It] keeps the paper nice, and rubber bands tend to dry and break.”
+[They keep] the paper nice, and rubber bands tend to dry and break.”

 If you like the smell of coffee, you don’t have to part with your money to buy air fresheners.
-Coffee grounds can be used to bring that café aroma to your refrigerator, freezer and closet.
+Coffee grounds can be used to bring that café aroma to your refrigerator, freezer, and closet.

-Writer Michelle Fabio introduced her readers to numerous ways to reuse coffee grounds on her blog, Bleeding Espresso.
+Writer Michelle Fabio introduces her readers to numerous ways to reuse coffee grounds on her blog, Bleeding Espresso.
 She explains how to use coffee grounds in your closet: “Old pantyhose plus coffee grounds equals a sachet to keep your closet free of odors.”

 If you want to be a coffee grounds reuse connoisseur, you can check out more of Fabio’s tips for your morning cup of joe.